HASSLE FREE RETURNS

-Thankfully, there are various benefits of running in humid weather, thus keeping some runners incentivized to get out and hit the pavement.
+Thankfully, there are various running in humidity benefits, thus keeping some runners incentivized to get out and hit the pavement.

-However, if you are not already familiar with the benefits of running in humid weather, then this piece might give you the context you need to still want to get out and run when the temperatures rise and the dew point peaks.
+However, if you are not already familiar with the benefits of running in humid weather and high body heat, then this piece might give you the context you need to still want to get out and run when the hot and humid conditions kick in and the dew point peaks.

 Without further ado, let’s get started.